CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 2.15.
 "Stripe" means our payment provider at [https://stripe.com/](https://stripe.com/)

 # 3. GRANT OF RIGHTS
-3.1 The Product is provided to Customer on a ‘per user’ basis, where Customer may deploy the Product on multiple Machines in accordance with the Product documentation, provided that Customer remains the sole user of the Product.
+3.1.
+The Product is provided to Customer on a ‘per user’ basis, where Customer must assign a Subscription to a specific Authorized User who may deploy the Product on multiple Machines in accordance with the Product documentation.

 3.2.
-Unless the Subscription has expired or this Agreement is terminated in accordance with Section 10, and subject to the terms and conditions specified in this Agreement, TySoft grants you the non-exclusive and non-transferable right to use each Product covered by the Subscription for non-commercial only as stipulated below:
+Unless the Subscription has expired or this Agreement is terminated in accordance with Section 12, and subject to the terms and conditions specified in this Agreement, TySoft grants you the non-exclusive and non-transferable right to use each Product covered by the Subscription as stipulated below:

 (A) You may:

-(i) install and use any version of the Product covered by the Subscription on any number of Machines and on any operating system supported by the Product; use such software for non-commercial; and
+(i) install and use any version of the Product covered by the Subscription on any number of Machines and on any operating system supported by the Product; and

 (ii) make one copy of the Product solely for archival, security, and/or backup purposes.

 (B) You may not:

-(i) allow the same Subscription to be used concurrently by another user apart from yourself and by more than one (1) Machine;
+(i) allow the same Subscription to be used concurrently by more than one (1) Authorized User and its Machine.

 (ii) rent, lease, reproduce, modify, adapt, create derivative works of, distribute, sell, or transfer the Product;